“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 While those with allergies would be wise to choose from those breeds listed as least allergenic, if you happen to fall in love with a dog that’s not on the list (and it’s very easy to do!), the following tips can help make living with a dog and with allergies more tolerable:

-• Install HEPA air conditioner filters and use air purifiers throughout the home, particularly in bedrooms and living areas.
+- Install allergen-reducing air conditioner filters and use air purifiers throughout the home, particularly in bedrooms and living areas.